Kubectl Plugin

 kubectl cnpg logs cluster -h

-The logs command will display logs in JSON-lines format, unless the --timestamps flag is used, in which case, a human readable timestamp will be prepended to each line.
+The logs command will display logs in JSON-lines format, unless the --timestamps flag is used, in which case, a human-readable timestamp will be prepended to each line.
 In this case, lines will no longer be valid JSON, and tools such as jq may not work as desired.

 If the logs cluster sub-command is given the -f flag (aka --follow), it will follow the cluster pod logs, and will also watch for any new pods created in the cluster after the command has been invoked.
 Any new pods found, including pods that have been restarted or re-created, will also have their pods followed.
 The logs will be displayed in the terminal's standard-out.
 This command will only exit when the cluster has no more pods left, or when it is interrupted by the user.

 If logs is called without the -f option, it will read the logs from all cluster pods until the time of invocation and display them in the terminal's standard-out, then exit.
 The -o or --output flag can be provided, to specify the name of the file where the logs should be saved, instead of displaying over standard-out.
 The --tail flag can be used to specify how many log lines will be retrieved from each pod in the cluster.
 By default, the logs cluster sub-command will display all the logs from each pod in the cluster.
-If combined with the "follow" flag -f, the number of logs specified by --tail will be retrieved until the current time, and and from then the new logs will be followed.
+If combined with the "follow" flag -f, the number of logs specified by --tail will be retrieved until the current time, and from then the new logs will be followed.

 NOTE: unlike other cnpg plugin commands, the -f is used to denote "follow" rather than specify a file.
 This keeps with the convention of kubectl logs, which takes -f to mean the logs should be followed.